-(2) The amounts in these columns reflect the aggregate grant date fair value of RSU awards, calculated in accordance with FASB ASC Topic 718.
+(1) The amounts in these columns reflect the aggregate grant date fair value of RSU awards, calculated in accordance with FASB ASC Topic 718.

-(3) The amount in this column for Suhail Rizvi's 2021 compensation includes imputed compensation related to his use of our corporate aircraft.
-Mr. Rizvi was permitted reasonable personal use of our corporate aircraft in 2021 pursuant to a time-sharing agreement between Mr. Rizvi and us.
+- (2) No stock awards in 2022 are reflected for Mr. Rizvi, Ms. Edmonds or Mr. Yaffe, as action was taken by the Compensation Committee in December 2021 for the 2022 annual grant to such non-employee directors, and such compensation was reflected in our proxy statement with respect to 2021 compensation.
+Ms. Hill received her grants following her appointment to the Board in March 2022.
+As of December 31, 2022, the number of outstanding restricted stock units ("RSUs") held by each non-employee director was as follows: Mr. Rizvi (4,998 RSUs), Ms. Edmonds (4,998 RSUs), Mr. Yaffe (4,998 RSUs), and Ms. Hill (22,707 RSUs).
+As of December 31, 2022, non-employee directors held no other outstanding stock awards or option awards. - (3) The amount in this column for Suhail Rizvi represents the unreimbursed incremental cost of Mr. Rizvi's personal use of our corporate aircraft, as described in this paragraph.
+It includes imputed compensation related to his use of our corporate aircraft, which represents an imputed portion of the Company's fixed costs associated with the aircraft, such as pilot costs, the purchase or leasing costs of the aircraft and the cost of maintenance of the aircraft, which costs are incurred by the Company irrespective of any personal use of the aircraft.
+Mr. Rizvi was permitted reasonable personal use of our corporate aircraft in 2022 pursuant to a time-sharing agreement between Mr. Rizvi and us.
 Such agreement allows him to reimburse us for the incremental cost of his personal use of our corporate aircraft consistent with Federal Aviation Administration regulations.
 For purposes of valuing such incremental cost, we calculate incremental cost using a method that takes into account all variable costs, such as fuel, crew travel expenses, landing and parking fees and plane repositioning costs, less, in the case of Mr. Rizvi, any reimbursement received by us pursuant to the time-sharing agreement.
-Since we use our aircraft primarily for business travel, we do not include as part of incremental cost the fixed costs that do not change based on usage, such as pilot costs, the purchase or leasing costs of our aircraft and the cost of maintenance.
-The incremental cost, if any, of travel by Mr. Rizvi's guests when accompanying him is included.
+Since we use our aircraft primarily for business travel, we could not include as part of incremental cost that is permitted to be reimbursed by Mr. Rizvi the fixed costs that do not change based on usage, such as pilot costs, the purchase or leasing costs of our aircraft and the cost of maintenance.
+The incremental cost, if any, of travel by Mr. Rizvi's guests when accompanying him is included in such amount.
 Mr. Rizvi is responsible for the payment of any tax on any income imputed to him as a result of personal use of corporate aircraft and we do not provide him with income tax gross-up payments.
+We sold the aircraft in September 2022, thereby terminating the time-sharing arrangement with respect to the aircraft.